1. What is chemotherapy?

-For the first few days after chemotherapy, you may want to avoid unprotected intercourse, oral sex or any contact that involves the sharing of body fluids to ensure that your partner is not exposed to the chemotherapy drugs.
-Most hospital specialists will advise using barrier protection such as condoms for a few days after treatment.
+For the first few days after chemotherapy, you may want to avoid unprotected intercourse, oral sex, or any contact that involves sharing body fluids to make sure your partner isn’t exposed to the chemotherapy drugs.
+Most hospital specialists advise using barrier protection such as condoms for a few days after treatment.

 Diet and supplements

-If you plan to go somewhere hot, take care not to stay in the sun for long periods as your skin may be more sensitive to the sun when having chemotherapy.
+If you’re going somewhere hot, don’t stay in the sun for long periods as your skin can burn more easily when the chemotherapy drugs are still affecting your system.

-You should not have any live vaccines while you’re having chemotherapy as they could be harmful.
-Measles, rubella (German measles), polio, BCG (tuberculosis) and yellow fever are live vaccines.
-It’s usually safe to have these vaccinations six months after your treatment finishes.
+It’s safe to have these vaccines six months after your chemotherapy finishes.
 Talk to your GP or specialist before having any vaccinations.